B4night/Shell-Script-Learning/Docs/Episode_11 awk.md

 9. **FNR**: "File Number of Records" - This is similar to NR, but it gets reset to 1 for each new file processed in a multi-file `awk` command.
 10. **$0**: This represents the entire current record.
 So, if you print `$0`, you're printing the whole line.

+## The difference between NF and NR

+To simplify:

+- NF: number of columns
+- NR: number of lines

+The number will be changed if FS and RS are changed.

+# basic format

+awk programs are made of one or more `pattern { action }` statements.

+If pattern is true, then action will be executed.
+Otherwise action will not be executed.

 # 2 concepts

 FS and RS.